typedduck/ohlcv/ohlcv/README.md

 There will be three attempts to download the data with increasing time between attempts for a trading pair for an exchange.

+If downloading a trading pair from more than one exchange, the prive values of the candles will be averaged by a volume-weighted average price (VWAP).
+The volume of the candles will be summed.
+In the candle the number of sources will be stored.